auth0/docs/articles/quickstart/native/ios-objc/03-user-sessions.md

 ## Deal with a Non-Valid Access Token

-Decide how to deal with a non-valid access token.
+Decide how to deal with a non-valid Access Token.
 You can choose between two options:
 * Ask users to re-enter their credentials.
-* Use `.renew(withRefreshToken: refreshToken)` with a [refresh_token](/refresh-token) to obtain a new valid access token.
+* Use `.renew(withRefreshToken: refreshToken)` with a [refresh_token](/refresh-token) to obtain a new valid Access Token.

 If you want to ask your users to re-enter their credentials, clear all the values stored in the keychain: